ethereum/EIPs/SIPS/sip-35.md

 <!--A short (~200 word) description of the technical issue being addressed.-->
 To mint Synths (sUSD) a user locks SNX and is assigned a percentage of the global debt pool, Ether collateral will allow Ether to be locked to mint sETH.
 This sETH debt will be excluded from the global debt pool, so for an SNX staker the global debt pool will be calculated as Total Issued Synths - Total ETH backed sETH.
 This means SNX minters take on the risk of debt fluctuations from ETH backed sETH, this risk is offset by the fact that fees are only paid to SNX minters and not to ETH minters.

 There are two fees associated with opening an ETH backed sETH position, a minting fee of 50bps and a simple interest rate of 5% APR.
+The interest charged on the loan will be paid to SNX Minters when the loan is repaid.

 The collateral requirement for each position is 150%.
 There is also a supply cap of 5000 sETH and a fixed three month term after which a more advanced version will be launched with variable interest rates based on utilisation rates.
 The next version will also incorporate other features as required based on the data gathered in the first three month period.

 At the end of the three month period any outstanding loans must be paid back, if after a one week grace period a loan is outstanding anyone will be able to send sETH to close the position claiming the outstanding ETH.